7 Home Insurance Tips for the First-Time Home Buyer

 It takes time to shop around for a policy and obtain the necessary coverage.
 If you wait until the last minute, you could end up scrambling to get insured and provide the proof your bank needs to close on your loan.
 Don’t put yourself in this position.
 Start shopping for coverage as soon as you have an accepted offer on the home you’re buying.

 2. Shop Around for an Insurance Provider

-There are small and large insurers, as well as national regional insurers.
+There are small and large insurers, as well as national and regional insurers.
 There’s no one right insurer that’s right for everyone, so be sure to research all your options.
-And you don’t necessarily want to shop based on price alone.
-The cheapest policy may seem ideal, but it may have coverage exclusions or the insurer may have poorly rated customer service.
+And, you don’t necessarily want to shop based on price alone.
+The cheapest policy may seem ideal, but it may have coverage exclusions, or the insurer may have poorly rated customer service.

 Check with the state insurance commissioner to find out if a company you’re considering has had complaints and review the companies’ Better Business Bureau ratings.

 By taking the time to compare policies, prices and insurers, you can get the right coverage so you don’t pay more than necessary, and you can get the protection you need.

 Let’s discuss a few of the considerations when buying a home and hiring the agent who’s up to the task.
 We want you to be successful in your endeavor.

 One way you may be able to save is by bundling multiple policies with the same insurer.
 For example, some home insurance companies offer discounts if you buy both home and auto insurance from them.

 Ask your current car insurance provider if bundled discounts are available.
 You can also compare prices on both home and auto coverage when shopping around among different insurers.
 If you have additional policies, such as insurance for a business you run, see if you can bundle them too in order to get the very best deal on all your coverage.

 4. Get All the Coverage You Need to Protect Yourself